Vineyards

 Sanford & Benedict

-Planted in 1971 by the legendary and pioneering Richard Sanford, this site represents the oldest Pinot Noir plantings in all of Santa Barbara County and is largely synonymous with the creation of the Santa Rita Hills appellation.
-Tucked into the eastern corner of the Santa Rita Hills with north-facing blocks, this vineyard is planted on hard, silica gravel and well-drained soils.
+Planted in 1971 by the legendary and pioneering Richard Sanford, this site represents the oldest Pinot Noir plantings in all of Santa Barbara County and is largely synonymous with the creation of the Sta.
+Rita Hills appellation.
+Tucked into the eastern corner of the Sta.
+Rita Hills with north-facing blocks, this vineyard is planted on hard, silica gravel and well-drained soils.
 Because of Richard Sanford’s legacy, both as a farmer and a gentlemen, within the region and industry we feel honored to be working with the fruit that he first planted.
 Our sections both come from the oldest blocks where the vine trunks are gnarled producing small amounts of beautifully graceful, concentrated and textured fruit.
 The Chardonnay and Pinot Noir blocks are both from the Mount Eden selection, widely considered to be some of the first cuttings brought into California.

-Santa Rita Hills Pinot Noir
+Sta.
+Rita Hills Pinot Noir

-This is our entry level Pinot Noir and is a blend of our vineyard holdings in the Santa Rita Hills.
+This is our entry level Pinot Noir and is a blend of our vineyard holdings in the Sta.
+Rita Hills.
 Over half the fruit is from 40 year-old vines at Sanford & Benedict vineyard with the rest coming from our sections and younger vines at Rita’s Crown and Bent Rock.
-This wine showcases the exuberance of Santa Rita Hills with bright, shiny red crunchy raspberry fruit that is layered with cola spices and tobacco.
+This wine showcases the exuberance of Sta.
+Rita Hills with bright, shiny red crunchy raspberry fruit that is layered with cola spices and tobacco.
 The wines are delicious now and will age gracefully for another 5-7 years.
 The appellation Pinot Noir also offers a great introduction to the style of our wines and will assuredly over-deliver for its price.